City Impact Conference

 July 26, 2014

-The City Impact Conference takes over the historic Warfield Theatre in the heart of San Francisco, California on August 17, 2013 for a ONE DAY conference unlike other conferences.
-Be filled with worship and then hit the streets to execute justice.
-2,000 believers come together for this one day experience.
+The City Impact Conference takes over the historic Warfield Theater in the heart of San Francisco on July 26, 2014 for a ONE DAY conference unlike other conferences.
+Be filled with worship and then immediately hit the streets to engage in 45 outreaches in the inner city of San Francisco.
+Join us as 2,000 people come together for this ONE DAY experience.

 The Warfield is a historic venue and has been a San Francisco institution for 86 years.
 Opened on May 13, 1922, it was built by showman and theatre chain owner Marcus Loew, who named the showplace after his old friend David Warfield, a native San Franciscan who began as an usher and grew to be one of the greatest silent film actors of his time.
 The Warfield was originally built as a vaudeville and movie palace and became a concert hall in 1979 when Bill Graham Presents booked a two week run of shows with Bob Dylan.
 The esteemed hall has been rocking ever since.
 Now operated by Goldenvoice (the creator of Coachella and Stagecoach festivals) the venue is keeping with its illustrious past.
 Everyone has played The Warfield.
 Today, the entertainment has continued to range from artists such as Bob Dylan, Faith No More, Prince, The Killers, Kings of Leon to Adele, as well as played host to charitable fundraisers for organizations such as GLIDE Memorial Church and Tipping Point.